quantprofessionals/eduquant.nl/content/courses/lgd_advanced/index.md

  * modelling the LGD, PD and EAD/CCF risk parameters.

+## Schedule

+The course will be taught over 6 sessions of each 4 hours, with at most 2 sessions per week.
+The final session schedule will be planned in coordination with participants 6 weeks prior, and confirmed at the latest 4 weeks prior to the start of the course.

 ## Format

 The material will be taught through active learning and spaced repetition with a focus on acquiring problem-solving strategies for relevant and realistic case studies.